amyecampbell/ChileUSA300/README.md

 <br/>

 *Put our 279 genomes from Chile (ST8 and non-ST8) and 62 StaphNET ST8 genomes through filters based on MASH contamination test, CheckM (<5% contamination, > 95% completeness), genome size (within 2 SDs of mean length in Genbank, 2863292).
 All StaphNET ST8-designated genomes pass, all but PP.3469, PP.3492, PP.3552, PP.3654 of the 279 Chilean MRSA genomes pass.
-PP.3646 was removed from this analysis due to mapping uncertainty.*
+PP.3646 was removed from this analysis due to mapping uncertainty.
+All additional ST8 *

 ## Sequence typing